vitchyr/torch-rl/README.md

 * NnSarsa - Use a neural network to approximate Q

 ### Linear Approximation
-Documentation is TODO - see LinSarsa for now.
+Documentation is a TODO - see LinSarsa.lua for now.

 ### Neural Network Approximation
-TODO - see NNSarsa for now.
+Documentation is a TODO - see NNSarsa.lua for now.